Getting Your Voice Right

 At inbound marketing agency Smartbug Media, Matthew has written more than 100 blogs and more than a dozen e-books and whitepapers, as well as website copy, for clients at the forefront of the technology, channel sales and healthcare solutions industries.
-And for PR agency SSPR, Matthew writes press releases, blog content, fact sheets, awards applications, blurbs and other copy for clients on an as-needed basis in a broad range of industries and specializations.
+And for PR agency SSPR, Matthew has written press releases, blog content, fact sheets, awards applications, blurbs and other copy for clients on an as-needed basis in a broad range of industries and specializations.

 You can see selections from his ever-growing portfolio of work here.